Details for EDU227 Early Childhood and Childhood Development

 Subject Content

-• Reflection and integration
+12. Reflection and presentations

 This course may be offered in the following formats

-• Face to face (onsite)
+• Face to face (intensive)

-Please consult your course prospectus or enquire about how and when this course will be offered next at Alphacrucis University College.
+Please check the timetable to see when this subject will next be offered at Alphacrucis University College.

 Assessment Methods